 The Dutch government discourages smoking.
-Therefore the Dutch Tobacco Act (Tabakswet) contains rules designed to reduce the sale of tobacco products and electronic cigarettes:
+Therefore the Dutch Tobacco Act (Tabakswet) contains rules designed to reduce the sale of tobacco products and electronic cigarettes.

-- You may only sell tobacco products, electronic cigarettes and to people aged 18 and older.
+- You may only sell tobacco products and electronic cigarettes to people aged 18 and older.
 This must be displayed clearly for everyone to see.

 - You must ask for proof of ID to establish the person's age.
 This is not mandatory for those who are obviously older than 18.

 - Employees selling tobacco must be aged 16 years or older.